michaeltlombardi/pentola-book/manuscript/02-character-creation/e-relationships.md

 G> An Ally should provide information or jobs, a dependent should get into trouble frequently, an enemy should try to inconvenience or harm the character and thwart their goals, and organizations should actively generate problems and opportunities alike.
 G>
 G> Interacting with established relationships is one of the primary means by which characters gain improvement points, so keep that in mind.
-G> Not every interaction with a
+G> Not every interaction with a relationship will generate a chance for IP, but lots of them should.

 On a critical success for a relationship test, the character gains a very positive response, and an increase of 1D6% to their relationship.
 On a fumble the character damages their relationship with the party and loses 1D4% from their relationship.